How to Track SEO Rankings with Google Analytics

 When people think about SEO performance, this is probably the first thing that comes to mind.
 Which keywords are ranking in Google?

-Many beginners think you have to pay for an SEO tool to be able to track your keyword rankings, but you can actually find ranking data in Google Analytics.
+Many beginners think you have to pay for an SEO tool with a whole bunch of SEO reports to be able to track your keyword rankings, but you can actually find ranking data in Google Analytics.

 How?
 By connecting Google Search Console with Google Analytics.

-It removes the problem of keyword not provided in Google Analytics reports, and you can see pretty precisely how your search terms are performing.
+It removes the problem of keywords not being provided in Google Analytics reports, and you can see pretty precisely how your search queries are performing.

 If you’re a WordPress user, you can also track keyword rankings and clicks by using MonsterInsights.
 It’s the best Google Analytics plugin for WordPress and allows you to set up advanced tracking in just a few clicks.